Conformal duality of the nonlinear Schr\"odinger equation: Theory and applications to parameter estimation

+We have tested our method for a large variety of scenarios and observed an improvement in most cases.
+In no cases did we find that the new approach performed more poorly than the original search.
+Consequently, our conformal fitting afterburner is a powerful search tool for parameter estimation of the NLSE and is applicable to a large variety of physical systems.

+\textit{Conclusion --} In summary we have provided a unified picture of the NLSE by establishing a conformal duality between the solution spaces of the cubic-quintic and cubic NLSE as well as the linear Schrödinger equation.
 Our results apply to stationary and travelling-wave solutions of the NLSE and remain valid even under Galilean transformations.
 We therefore expect our findings to have a wide variety of applications that include the dynamics of solitons and their dual counterparts, mode structures in nonlinear fiber optics, hydrodynamic wave-dynamics, and the interplay of two- and three-body interactions in quasi-1D Bose-Einstein condensates as utilized for atomtronics devices~\cite{Amico_2021,Amico_2022}.

-In addition, the conformal duality can be employed for Newtonian mechanics allowing us to classify and relate numerous different dynamical systems caused by anharmonic conservative potentials.
-Finally, our algebraic-geometric classification scheme can straightforwardly be extended to even higher order NLSEs such as the cubic-quintic-septic NLSE~\cite{Reyna_2017} to search for new physics in the form of exotic solutions that require strong nonlinearities of this kind.
+In addition, our algebraic-geometric classification scheme can straightforwardly be extended to even higher order NLSEs such as the cubic-quintic-septic NLSE~\cite{Reyna_2017} to search for new physics in the form of exotic solutions that require strong nonlinearities of this kind.

+Finally, we have demonstrated that the conformal duality can be applied as a resource to substantially improve parameter estimation of noisy experimental data by smoothing the loss function landscape to find the true parameters more reliably.
+This direct application of the conformal duality should have far reaching consequences for the treatment of nonlinear systems in future experiments and numerical optimization.

 \textit{Acknowledgments --} We thank M.A.
 Efremov for fruitful discussions and helpful suggestions.
 D.L. acknowledges financial support from the U.S. Department of Energy (DE-SC0021152, DE-SC0013365, DE-SC0023658, SciDAC-5 NUCLEI Collaboration).
 W.P.S. is grateful to Texas A$\&$M University for a Faculty Fellowship at the Hagler Institute for Advanced Study at the Texas A$\&$M University as well as to the Texas A$\&$M AgriLife Research.